 The cenotaph contains a listing of all those killed in the bombing, comprising more than 220,000 names.
 There is some dispute as to the proper translation.
-In the original Japanese, the translation omits the subject of the sentence, so it is uncertain whom (we/they) would not repeat the error.
+In the original Japanese, the translation omits the subject of the sentence, so it is uncertain whom (we/they) would not repeat the evil.

 There are a few traditional Japanese bells, one of the more symbolic of them has a world map on it with no national boundaries.
 The striker its on an atomic symbol, so ringing the bell denotes "one world" at peace.
 The tolling of this bell is often the only sound heard in the park, as most visitors are silent in their contemplation of the surroundings.

 Clock tower that rings daily at 8:15

 In late 1944, due to the labor shortage, the Japanese government required all students 12 years of age and older to work in munitions factories or elsewhere in support of the war effort.
 Of the approximately 8,400 upper level students in Hiroshima, 6,300 were killed in the bombing.

 Mobilized Students Memorial Tower

 Visiting Hiroshima was an emotionally moving experience.
 It is likely not for everyone, but personally, I am so glad I made the trip.
 This was an unusual stop on my 'fun' trip, but it was well worthwhile, and I would strongly recommend a visit.

-ANA currently flies multiple daily flights on their 787s from Haneda, and there are a few daily flights for Narita.
+ANA currently flies multiple daily flights on their 787s from Haneda, and there are a few daily flights from Narita.
 Hiroshima is also a major stop on the JR West Shinkansen line, and is about 4 hours from Tokyo by train.